Nebraska Felony Crimes by Class and Sentences

 Except in certain cases (like DUI and domestic abuse), a court may find a defendant guilty but hold off on entering the conviction and imposing the sentence.
 The court will consider several factors before deferring judgment, such as the seriousness of the offense, harm caused to victims, and the defendant's character and history.
 The prosecutor can also object to a deferral.

 Like other states, Nebraska law requires prosecutors to file criminal charges within a certain amount of time after a crime is committed.
 This time limit is known as a criminal statute of limitations.
 For serious felonies, such as murder or child sex trafficking, there's no time limit—the prosecutor can file charges at any time.
-Time limits for other felonies range between three to seven years.
-Find more information in Criminal Statute of Limitations in Nebraska.
-(Neb.
-Rev. Stat. § 29-110 (2021).)
+Time limits for other felonies generally range between 3 and 7 years.

 Find a Lawyer

-If you're charged with a felony offense in Nebraska, contact a criminal defense attorney right away.
+If you're charged with a felony offense in Nebraska, contact a criminal defense attorney or ask for a public defender.
 A conviction becomes part of your permanent criminal record.
 If you're convicted later of another crime, the court can consider your prior conviction and impose a harsher sentence in the new case.
 Even if you don't go to prison, a conviction can hurt you when you are applying for a job, housing, loan, or professional license.

 DEFEND YOUR RIGHTS